Get the programme and all the details to get prepared for a successful Euroscola day in Strasbourg!

 Environment and renewable energy

-How can we promote sustainable development?
-Can we ensure economic development without threatening the planet?
-What should be the European policy on environment and renewable energy?
-How can we encourage people to change their behaviour?
+What can we do to promote sustainable development?
+Is it possible to pursue economic development without endangering the planet?
+What policy should the European Union adopt on the environment and renewable energy?
+What can we do to change people’s attitudes?

 Security and Human rights